The median ROI for a student chatbot is 280% at 12 months

 Shared attribution

-The 280% median includes funnel optimisations deployed alongside the chatbot β page redesigns, better copywriting, retargeting campaigns.
+The 280% median includes funnel optimizations deployed alongside the chatbot β page redesigns, better copywriting, retargeting campaigns.
 The chatbot alone does not account for the full gain.
 Based on institutional self-reporting, it drives between 50% and 70% of the improvement.

 The ignored opportunity cost